cncarrascoz/csv_handler/README.md

 ## 8. Distributed Usage

-The system supports multiple clients connecting to a single server, even from different machines on the same network.
+The system supports a distributed architecture with multiple servers forming a cluster for fault tolerance and high availability.
+Data is automatically replicated across the cluster using a simplified Raft-inspired consensus algorithm.

-1.  **Server Setup:**
+1.  **Cluster Setup:**
-    *   Start the server on the host machine:
+    *   Start multiple server instances, each with a unique address and knowledge of its peers:
         ```bash
+        # Start the first server (will become leader by default)
+        ./server localhost:50051 localhost:50052 localhost:50053

+        # Start the second server in another terminal
+        ./server localhost:50052 localhost:50051 localhost:50053

+        # Start the third server in another terminal
-        ./server
+        ./server localhost:50053 localhost:50051 localhost:50052
         ```
-    *   Use the `ip` command in the server menu to display the server's IP address.
-    *   Make note of the IP address (e.g., 192.168.1.100) to use for client connections.
-    *   Ensure that port 50051 is not blocked by any firewall.
+    *   Each server needs its own address as the first argument, followed by the addresses of all other servers in the cluster.
+    *   The servers will automatically establish connections with each other and elect a leader (by default, the server with the lexicographically smallest address).

-2.  **Client Connection from Another Machine:**
+2.  **Client Connection to the Cluster:**
-    *   On a different machine, build the client using the same build instructions.
-    *   Connect to the remote server using its IP address:
+    *   Connect a client to any server in the cluster:
         ```bash
-        ./client 192.168.1.100:50051
+        ./client localhost:50051
         ```
-        (Replace with the actual IP address of the server)

-3.  **Collaborative Features:**
-    *   All clients connect to the same server and share the same data.
+    *   Clients can connect to any server in the cluster.
+Non-leader servers will automatically forward requests to the current leader.
+    *   For command-line mode, specify the command after the server address:
+        ```bash
+        ./client localhost:50051 upload test_data.csv
+        ```

+3.  **Fault Tolerance and Leader Election:**
+    *   If the leader server fails, the remaining servers will automatically detect the failure and elect a new leader.
+    *   Clients connected to the failed leader will need to reconnect to another server.
+    *   Data uploaded before the leader failure is preserved and accessible through the new leader.

+4.  **Data Replication:**
-    *   When one client uploads a CSV file or makes changes (insert/delete rows), those changes are immediately visible to all other connected clients.
+    *   When a client uploads a file or makes changes to data on the leader, those changes are automatically replicated to all follower servers.
-    *   Use the `list` command to see all available files on the server.
-    *   Use the `view <filename>` command to see the current state of any file.
+    *   This ensures that if the leader fails, the new leader will have the most up-to-date data.
+    *   The replication process is transparent to clients.

-4.  **Network Considerations:**
+5.  **Network Considerations:**
-    *   Both machines must be on the same network or have appropriate routing configured.
+    *   All servers must be able to communicate with each other directly.
-    *   For connections across different networks, you may need to set up port forwarding on your router.
+    *   For a production deployment across different networks, you may need to configure appropriate firewall rules and network routing.
     *   For security in production environments, consider implementing authentication and encryption.

 ## 9. Example CSV Format and Operations